godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

                 foreach (OmniLight3D node in sceneNode.FindChildren("", "OmniLight3D"))
                 {
-                    // Don't operate on instanced subscene children, as changes are lost
+                    // Don't operate on instantiated subscene children, as changes are lost
                     // when reloading the scene.
-                    // See the "Instancing scenes" section below for a description of `owner`. var isInstancedSubsceneChild = node != sceneNode && node.Owner != sceneNode;
+                    // See the "Instantiating scenes" section below for a description of `owner`. var isInstantiatedSubsceneChild = node != sceneNode && node.Owner != sceneNode;
-                    if (!isInstancedSubsceneChild)
+                    if (!isInstantiatedSubsceneChild)
                     {
                         node.OmniRange *= 2.0f;
                         EditorInterface.Singleton.MarkSceneAsUnsaved();